platform9/appctl/README.md

 ✔ Successfully Logged in!!
 ```

-**Interactive login** The login command requires internet access and a web browser.
+**Interactive login:** The login command requires internet access and a web browser.

 Appctl login is a two step process: